Daniel Clark Sr.: Post-Revolutionary War career

 By 1798 Daniel Clark Sr. was semi-retired from the groceries, tobacco, and slaves business, leaving his nephew to manage things.
 He was heavily indebted as well, so his expenses were paid from an annuity arranged by his nephew.
+He may have been appointed lieutenant colonial of the territorial militia for Adams County in 1799; following his death, "Banajah Osman" was appointed to replace him.

 Daniel Clark Sr. died of a fever in 1800.
 His widow, Jane Hoops Clark, left the lower Mississippi and returned to her family in Philadelphia; she died there in 1812.